HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

   </body>
   ```

-6. Programmer 2 removes HEAD and master markers and leaves only one line with `<h1>` heading so that both issues are addressed.
+6. Programmer B removes HEAD and master markers and leaves only one line with `<h1>` heading so that both issues are addressed.

   ```html
   <body>